The Voice (Australian TV series): Knockout and battle rounds

 In season 11, a new round was introduced, the Callbacks.
-Coaches will cut down their teams from twelve artists to six (five artists and an Battles Pass artist).
-Some will have to perform their blinds song, some will have to perform in the singoffs (coaches will choose a theme, like on the knockouts round on seasons 6 to 8) or do both.
-Coaches can decide to move on one or two or all of them in the group as long as they have saved five of them.
-Then to the battles.
-Coaches will pair six artists (five from the Callbacks and one Battles Pass artist).
-However, this season, there are no save.
-Artists won the battles will moving on to the Singoffs.
-After the battles, coaches will select one artist from three or four of them straight to the semi-finals.
-The rest of them have to performed another song and only one of them advanced.
+Coaches will reduce their teams from twelve artists to six, consisting of five artists and one Battles Pass artist.
+Some artists will be required to perform their blind audition songs, while others will perform during the sing-offs (with coaches choosing a theme, similar to the knockout round in seasons 6 to 8), or they may need to do both.
+Coaches have the flexibility to advance one, two, or all of their artists in the group, as long as they save at least five of them.
+Next come the battles, where coaches will pair six artists, comprising five from the Callbacks and one Battles Pass artist.
+The same rules in the battles applied, with only one from each pair to advance, however, there are no saves available.
+The artists who win their battles will progress to the Singoffs.
+Following the battles, coaches will choose one artist from the winning battle artists to advance directly to the semi-finals, while the remaining artists will need to perform another song, with only one of them advancing.